Homomorphic encryption and some black box attacks: Homomorphic encryption

 ``Cloud computing'' appears to be a hot topic in information technology; in a nutshell, this is the ability of small and computationally weak devices to delegate hard resource-intensive computations to third party (and therefore untrusted) computers.
 To ensure the privacy of the data, the untrusted computer should receive data in an encrypted form but still being able to process it.
 It means that encryption should preserve algebraic structural properties of the data.

-This is one of the reasons for popularity of the idea of \emph{homomorphic encryption} \cite{DBLP:journals/corr/AcarAUC17, aguilar2013recent, DBLP:journals/corr/DyerDX17, fontaine09.41, Gentry:2009:FHE:1536414.1536440, gentry11.129, DBLP:journals/corr/KhrennikovY16, DBLP:journals/corr/PrasannaA15, DBLP:journals/corr/Rass13, DBLP:journals/corr/abs-1305-5886, DBLP:journals/corr/Sharma13a, DBLP:journals/corr/TebaaH14} which we describe here with some simplifications aimed at clarifying connections with black box algebra, that is, part of computational algebra which deals with algebraic structures (fields, rings, groups, semigroups, etc.) represented by \emph{black boxes} as defined in Section \ref{sec:BB1--BB3}.
-Alternatively, black box algebra can be described as a study of categories where objects are algebraic structures with algebraic operations on them computable in probabilistic time polynomial in the input length, and morphisms are also computable in probabilistic polynomial time.
-The key aspect of black box algebra is that bijective morphisms can not be automatically assumed to be invertible.
+This is one of the reasons for popularity of the idea of \emph{homomorphic encryption} \cite{acar2018,aguilar2013recent,DBLP:journals/corr/DyerDX17,fontaine09.41,Gentry:2009:FHE:1536414.1536440,gentry11.129,DBLP:journals/corr/PrasannaA15,DBLP:journals/corr/Rass13,DBLP:journals/corr/abs-1305-5886,DBLP:journals/corr/Sharma13a,DBLP:journals/corr/TebaaH14} which we describe here with some simplifications aimed at clarifying connections with black box algebra (as defined in Section \ref{sec:BB1--BB3}).